Transferring or possessing a short-barreled firearm.

 Michigan Criminal Defense Attorney with expertise in firearms laws

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience practicing only criminal law.
-If you, or someone you know, is charged with a firearms violation, please contact LEWIS & DICKSTEIN, P.L.L.C.
+If you, or someone you know, is charged with a firearms violation, including short-barreled shotgun charges, please get in touch with LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.
 We will put our knowledge, professionalism, and experience to work for you.
 If there is a way to help, and there almost always is, we will find it and do whatever is necessary to achieve an extraordinary result.

 We will find a way to help you and, most importantly,